-Xebia, a software consulting firm, uses Contentful to power a 600+ pages website of a major French online bank (last week we’ve published the full story behind their case).
+Xebia, a software consulting firm, uses Contentful to power a 600+ pages website of a major French online bank.
 Part of this project was to set up two independent environments: one for production and one for content testing, where editors would work and preview the material.
 Naturally, these environments need to be in sync, so that all the changes and updates would be copied to production automatically.
 Below is the story of how we have accomplished that.

 The script syncs content from the source space to the destination space using the Contentful Sync API.
 When launched for the first time, the script simply copies everything from the one space to the other.
 When the script is run for the second time and onwards, it copies only new and updated content.
 This is achieved by writing the synchronization token to a file which would be checked when the script is executed the next time.

 First, create a configuration file – config.json.
 It should define the spaces IDs, the Contentful API tokens and sync token filename.
 Here is an example:

 Running the script requires an installation of Node.js.
 First, get the script:

 Then run it, specifying where the configuration file is:

 By default the script syncs both the content model and content entries.
 You can choose to sync only model or only content with the

 -t model or